Auscitte/auscitte.github.io/_posts/2021-07-16-ExceptionContinueExecution.md

 author: Ry Auscitte
 category: systems blog
 comments: true
-description: A brief note on feasibility of EXCEPTION_CONTINUE_EXECUTION in SEH.
+description: A brief note on the specifics of implementing an exception handler that returns EXCEPTION_CONTINUE_EXECUTION.
 tags:
     - SEH
 ---